Home > Camino Frances Guide > Camino Frances Stages > Stage 1: St Jean Pied de Port to Roncesvalles

 There are four main accommodation options in Roncesvalles, all within a minute’s walk of each other.

-• Roncesvalles Hotel : Part of the same historic complex as the albergue, this is the perfect choice if you want a private room with your own bathroom—and why not?
+• Roncesvalles Hotel : Part of the same historic complex as the albergue, this is the perfect choice if you want a private room with your own bathroom.
+We stayed here in 2025 and arrived during the blackout!
 The rooms are comfortable without being overly fancy.
 It’s a great option if you prefer a little more comfort, but it fills up quickly, so book ahead.

 • La Posada : If you’ve watched The Way, you’ll recognise this building!
 Not an albergue, but a popular bar where nearly every pilgrim stops for a drink upon arrival.
 It also has a large dining hall, where pilgrims gather for dinner.
+I stopped here for lunch at the end of March after walking the Valcarlos route and it was a very fancy affair; not the pilgrim meal I’ve had before.
 They offer a few rooms upstairs, but these book fast, so if you’re considering it, reserve early.

 • Casa de los Beneficiados : These are self-catering apartments that are also part of the Roncesvalles Complex.
 There are no shops nearby, so you’ll need to bring supplies if you plan to cook for yourself here.
 However, they offer more privacy and are ideal for groups looking for a shared space.